BA (Hons) with Integrated Foundation

 This is a full time four year programme, comprising of one year of foundation studies followed by three years of study at degree level.

-In the second term, you will choose to take three out of the four modules listed below, designed to introduce specialist areas of study:
+In the second term, you will choose to take three out of the five modules listed below, designed to introduce specialist areas of study:

 Fashion Design Specialist Module

 Fashion Marketing Specialist Module

 Interior Design Specialist Module

 BA (Hons) Interior Design

 Interior Design Practice 1-4

 Interior Design Study